openthread/wireshark/WiresharkForThread.md

 ### Development tools ###

-The first thing to do is to follow [these instructions](https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) to set up the development environment.
-A couple of notes:
+There is currently an attempt to move towards using `CMake` and away from `nmake` in Windows.
+This is harder to set up on Windows due to issues with PATH and environment variables so the recommendation is to still use `nmake`.
+The instructions for `nmake` building have however been replaced with those for `CMake` building, so [the instructions for `nmake` building from web.archive.org](http://web.archive.org/web/20150801215144/https://www.wireshark.org/docs/wsdg_html_chunked/ChSetupWin32.html) should be followed to set up the development environment.

+A few notes:

 * Chocolatey is optional
 * We are not typically using Qt at the moment so it is not essential to install Qt